Hunter32R/IronOS/Documentation/DebuggingPD.md

 Before filing a support request, please try testing other power adaptors & cables to try and narrow down the possibilities of the issue being a one-off.
+If you have the capability to capture the PD traffic, that makes the problem exponentially easier to rectify.